 One of these, Nuts4Honey, started when Dubi Rajakovic’s children were found to be gluten intolerant and to have other allergies.
 Dubi had a large selection of honey that is all organic and absolutely delicious.
 There were many flavours including chocolate and orange flavours.
 We could have spent all day tasting the delights at her stall!

-Bee Good was started in 2008 when local bee keepers, The Cavills, with left over wax, in their home kitchen started to play around with textures and flavours, from this, cosmetic history was made.
-The products are divine, and only use British wax, propolis and honey.
+Bee Good was started in 2008 when local beekeepers, The Cavills, with leftover wax, in their home kitchen started to play around with textures and flavors, from this, cosmetic history was made.
+The products are divine, and only use British wax, propolis, and honey.
 They also give back where possible to the local beekeeping community.

-I spoke with Simon Cavill for a long time and was very impressed the ethos of this company, ethical, local, as well as supplying high quality products that have a lovely skin feel.
+I spoke with Simon Cavill for a long time and was very impressed with the ethos of this company, ethical, local, as well as supplying high-quality products that have a lovely skin feel.
 I would be more than happy to receive a Bee Good product in my stocking this Christmas (lip balm Mum, hint, hint!).

 Whilst we were perusing these products, we were sampling the delish mulled wine and offerings from the Lancaster kitchens.
 The smoked salmon from the Island Grill, melted on my tongue and had me dreaming of visiting their restaurant in the future.

 Divine Chocolate provided the perfect option for dessert after the salmon.
-Divine chocolate has long been one of my favourites, its fairtrade and is 44% owned by cocoa farmers.
-Divine is a high quality luxury chocolate that comes in bars and slabs and now, advent calendars.
+Divine Chocolate has long been one of my favorites, it’s fairtrade and is 44% owned by cocoa farmers.
+Divine is high-quality luxury chocolate that comes in bars and slabs and now, advent calendars.
 The samples of this were amazing and so moreish.

 Joe & Seph’s popcorn was next on our eating agenda.
-This popcorn comes in inventive and usual flavours, such as gin & tonic (infused with 5% alcohol) and has a lovely light after taste.
-In keeping with the Christmas theme, the Christmas mince pie, was a hot crowd favourite.
+This popcorn comes in inventive and usual flavors, such as gin & tonic (infused with 5% alcohol), and has a lovely light after taste.
+In keeping with the Christmas theme, the Christmas mince pie was a hot crowd favorite.
 I would highly recommend taking one of these babies along with you to your next cinema experience!